kb-netsec/Home-Lab/docs/app-sec/portswigger-web-security-academy/server-side-vulns-path-traversal.md

 ## Impact

 Successful exploitation allows an attacker to read or write arbitrary files in the server's file system.
-This could expose sensitive credentials, code, and data depending upon the file structure and permissions present, resulting in a medium to high severity.
+This could expose sensitive credentials, code, and data depending on the file structure and permissions, potentially resulting in a medium to high severity issue.

 ## Remediation